lokeshrajg/Sentence-Classification/README.md

 # Sentence-Classification
 # Character Level CNN using Tensorflow and Keras

+## Which Novel Do I Belong To?

+In this task, you are expected to learn a Machine Learning model that classifies a given line as belonging to one of the following 12 novels:

+0: alice_in_wonderland

+1: dracula

+2: dubliners

+3: great_expectations

+4: hard_times

+5: huckleberry_finn

+6: les_miserable

+7: moby_dick

+8: oliver_twist

+9: peter_pan

+10: talw_of_two_cities

+11: tom_sawyer

+## Description:

+The data for this problem contains three text files - xtrain.txt, ytrain.txt, xtest.txt.
+Each line in xtrain.txt comes from a different novel.
+However, the data has been obfuscated, but the patterns in it are preserved.
+The corresponding novel ids are specified in ytrain.txt.
+This data is used to train a Deep Learning model.

+With the learned model, predict the novel ids of the lines in xtest.txt (one prediction per line).

 ## Infrastructure, Technologies and Tools used
 1. Windows 10
 2. Python 3.5.2